muneer78/muneer78.github.io/_posts/2020-04-23-great-lines-all-the-smoke-edition.md

 Finally, this is one of the last longform interviews ever given by Kobe Bryant:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3R3KIyEgCgc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Super interesting to see him so open about everything.